-Specifically, subparagraph (C)(i) provides that an interested entity may request the

-President to determine that a fabric, yarn, or fiber is not available in commercial quantities in Peru and the United States and to proclaim that the material is included in the list in Annex 3-B.
+Specifically, subparagraph (C)(i) of section 203(o)(4) provides that an interested entity may request the President to determine that a fabric, yarn, or fiber is not available in commercial quantities in Colombia and the United States and to proclaim that the material is included in the list in Annex 3-B of the Agreement.

-Subparagraph (C)(ii) authorizes the President to determine whether the material is commercially available in a timely manner in Peru or the United States.
-Subparagraph (C)(iii) provides that if the President determines that the material is not commercially available in a timely manner in Peru and the United States, or if no interested entity has objected, he may issue a proclamation adding the fabric, yarn, or fiber to the Annex 3-B list in a restricted or unrestricted quantity.
+Subparagraph (C)(ii) of section 203(o)(4) authorizes the President to determine whether the material is commercially available in a timely manner in Colombia or the United States.
+Subparagraph (C)(iii) provides that if the President determines that the material is not commercially available in a timely manner in Colombia and the United States, or if no interested entity has objected, he may issue a proclamation adding the fabric, yarn, or fiber to the list in Annex 3-B of the Agreement in a restricted or unrestricted quantity.
 The President normally must issue the proclamation within 30 business days of receiving a request.
-However, subparagraph (C)(iv)(II) provides that the President may take up to 44 business days if the President decides he lacks sufficient information to make the determination within 30 business days.
+However, subparagraph (C)(iv)(II) of section 203(o)(4) provides that the President may take up to 44 business days if the President decides he lacks sufficient information to make the determination within 30 business days.
 Subparagraph (C)(v) provides for proclamations to take effect when published in the Federal Register.

-Subparagraph (C)(vi) provides that within six months after adding a fabric, yarn, or fiber to the list in Annex 3-B in a restricted quantity, the President may eliminate the restriction if he determines that the fabric, yarn, or fiber is not available in commercial quantities in a timely manner in the territory of Peru and the United States.
+Subparagraph (C)(vi) of section 203(0)(4) provides that within six months after adding a fabric, yarn, or fiber to the list in Annex 3-B of the Agreement in a restricted quantity, the President may eliminate the restriction if he determines that the fabric, yarn, or fiber is not available in commercial quantities in a timely manner in Colombia and the United States.

-Subparagraph (D) implements Article 3.3.5(c) of the Agreement.
+Subparagraph (D) of section 203(o)(4) of the bill implements Article 3.3.5(c) of the Agreement.
 It provides that in the unlikely event that the President takes no action in response to a request to add a material to the list, the material is automatically added in an unrestricted quantity beginning 45 business days after the request was submitted, or 60 days after the request was submitted if the President has determined under subparagraph (C)(iv) that he lacks sufficient information to make the determination within 30 business days.

-Under subparagraph (E)(i), an interested entity may request the President to limit the amount of any fabric, yarn, or fiber that the United States has included on the list in Annex 3-B in an unrestricted quantity, or to remove such a material from the list entirely.
+Under subparagraph (E)(i) of section 203(o)(4), an interested entity may request the President to limit the amount of any fabric, yarn, or fiber that the United States has included on the list in Annex 3-B in an unrestricted quantity, or to remove such a material from the list entirely.
 Under subparagraph (E)(ii), an interested entity may submit such a request beginning six months after the product was placed on the list in an unrestricted amount.
-Subparagraph (E)(iii) provides for the President to issue a proclamation carrying out a request if he determines within 30 business days after the request is submitted that the material is available in commercial quantities in a timely manner in Peru or the United States.
+Subparagraph (E)(iii) provides for the President to issue a proclamation carrying out a request if he determines within 30 business days after the request is submitted that the material is available in commercial quantities in a timely manner in Colombia or the United States.
 Subparagraph (E)(iv) provides that this type of proclamation may take effect no earlier than six months after it is published in the Federal Register.

-Subparagraph (F) calls for the President to establish procedures for interested entities to submit requests for changes in the Annex 3-B list and to submit comments and supporting evidence before the President determines whether to change the list.
+Subparagraph (F) of section 203(o)(4) calls for the President to establish procedures for interested entities to submit requests for changes in the Annex 3-B list and to submit comments and supporting evidence before the President determines whether to change the list.